A minimalist logo with a black outline of a plant inside a gray circle, and black text that reads 'Eleanor Stanford Psychotherapy' beneath the circle.

 Somatic therapy - working more directly with the body and the nervous system to help regulate and avoid retraumatisation, using frameworks including Polyvagal Theory.

-I am experienced working with anxiety, intrusive thoughts, depression, questions or issues around gender, questions or issues around sexuality, bereavement, abuse, stress, obsessional behaviours, low self-esteem, burnout, alcohol and drug issues, relationship breakdown or conflict, work problems, and issues with family of origin.
+I am experienced working with anxiety, ADHD, intrusive thoughts, OCD, depression, questions or issues around gender, questions or issues around sexuality, bereavement, abuse, stress, obsessional behaviours, low self-esteem, burnout, alcohol and drug issues, relationship breakdown or conflict, work problems, and issues with family of origin.

 If you don’t see what brings you to therapy on this list, it doesn’t mean we can’t work together.
 Get in touch and we can talk.